-USIT is one of Ireland’s largest work and travel agencies.
-USIT Ireland Ltd is bonded and licensed by the Irish Government as a travel agent (license no. TA237) and as a tour operator (license no. TO660).
-We need to collect, use and disclose personal information in order to perform our business functions and activities, including making and managing work and travel bookings and visa applications on behalf of our customers.
+We need to collect, use and disclose personal information to perform our business functions and activities, including making and managing work and travel bookings and visa applications on behalf of our customers.
 We are firmly committed to protecting the privacy and confidentiality of personal information and to maintaining various physical, electronic and procedural safeguards to protect personal information in our care.

-USIT is a company owned by the Real Experience group (previously Kinlay Group).
-USIT offers a range of specialist travel experiences including the J1 Summer Work and Travel visa, Work and Travel Visas, Internships to destinations around the world.
-As well as niche programmes we also offer tailormade holidays, adventure trips, Flights, Insurance, Interrail passes and much more.
+The collective brand USIT offers a range of specialist travel experiences including the J1 Summer Work and Travel visa, Work and Travel Visas, Internships to destinations around the world.
+As well as niche programmes we also offer adventure trips, Flights, Insurance and much more.